mousepawmedia/devdocs/source/guides/environment.rst

 While we do not directly support Windows operating systems, if you're using Windows 10 or Windows 11, you can use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

+To install WSL, start Terminal, and run the following:

+..  code-block:: powershell

+    wsl --install -d Ubuntu

+This will install the latest version of Ubuntu.
+Restart your computer after the installation is complete.

+In Terminal again, launch WSL:

+..  code-block:: powershell

+    wsl

+Follow the prompts to set up a user account for the Ubuntu instance.

-If you choose to use the Windows Subsystem for Linux, you can generally follow our instructions for Ubuntu Linux.
+With Ubuntu installed via WSL, you can now use the instructions in this documentation for Ubuntu Linux.

 ..  note:: If you use the Windows Subsystem for Linux, you can also run some
     graphical Linux applications, by following `this guide from HowToGeek <https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/>`_.